Home > Mortgage Types > Income Issues

 Variable income is common, and lenders do not automatically reject it.
 But they usually want to see a pattern.
 Commission, bonuses, overtime, contract income, and seasonal income are often reviewed over time rather than treated like a fixed salary.

 If the income has been steady or improving, that can help.
 If it drops sharply or changes often, the lender may take a more cautious view.
-This is why a good explanation matters, especially when there was a temporary slow period, a role change, or a recent improvement in the business.

 A bank saying no does not always mean there is no path forward.
 It may simply mean that lender’s income policy does not fit the way your income is earned or documented.